amprodes/lora-mesh/README.md

 This project implements the components of a system that demonstrates mesh networking between LoRa nodes and a way to visualize the network on a web page.
 For full details of the project.

 Nodes in the network are Arduino-compatible boards with a LoRa tranceiver.
-For example, [Moteino](https://lowpowerlab.com/guide/moteino/lora-support/) boards.
+Using Arduino PRO mini, loRa-02 and ESP8266 wifi module

 There are several components of this project:

 ### SetNodeId